nnamon/ctf101-systems-2015/lessonplan.md

 1. Scripts
 2. Compiled Binaries

-While the majority of the workshop will cover Compiled Binary exploitation, we will briefly introduce what scripting languages are, their use in modern systems, and the common insecure coding problems introduced by programmers.
+We will briefly introduce what scripting languages are, their use in modern systems, and the common insecure coding problems introduced by programmers.

+On compiled binaries, we will be skimming the very surface as a teaser to further workshops in the area of software exploitation through memory corruption bugs.

 Scripting Languages
 -------------------